LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 %%MRPlib_proxy_module_usage_example_with_host_(+pc)_for_readout_processing_and_remote_(+pc)_for_sensor_communication_communicating_together_using_the_http_protocol.png%%

 Another application example is when sensors are physically separated or there are long distances between them.
-By connecting several sensors via the proxy module, it is possible to link several instances and all sensors available in the network are accessable to the *control* (+pc).
+By connecting several sensors via the proxy module, it is possible to link several instances and all sensors available in the network are accessible to the *control* (+pc).

 %%Example_MRP_proxy_module_usage,_using_two_remote_(+pc)s.png%%